 Doctors, lawyers, and CEOs: for years, these were the primary career fields listed when asked what someone could do with a liberal arts degree.
 It’s true that those who do well in college often have these career paths in mind when finishing their degrees.
 In fact, students will often simply pick one of the three without doing much soul-searching to determine whether or not it is the correct path for them.
 This has been particularly true in the field of law.

 So many students find law school as an easy and respected choice that they never examine what it means to be a lawyer.
-Consequently, there are many unhappy lawyers out there in the workplace.
-I’m Michelle Shaw, the pre-law advisor, and I would strongly urge you to come chat with me about your interest in law and reasons for going to law school.
+I’m Michelle Shaw, the pre-law advisor, and I would strongly urge you to come to chat with me about your interest in law and reasons for going to law school.

 Pre-Law Guide - Information about LSAT, LSAC, the law school application process and much more.